 1) Measures for the terrestrial component of IMT:

-a) Use base station antennas with improved sidelobe performance as shown in relevant ITU-R Recommendations and Reports (e.g. improved antenna patterns compared with those contained in Recommendation ITU-R F.1336).
+a) Use base station antennas with improved sidelobe performance as shown in relevant ITU-R Recommendations and Reports (e.g. improved antenna patterns compared with those contained in the most recent version of Recommendation ITU-R F.1336).

 ...